 What can you expect when hiring a BAS graduate?

 Graduates from a software/application development BAS program are prepared for roles as software engineers, software developers, SDETs, database administrators, full stack web developers, mobile application developers, technical program managers, quality assurance analysts, and related technical positions.
 These programs emphasize real-world, hands-on project work and give students a strong technical foundation.

 In addition to a solid foundation in science, communications, and quantitative reasoning, students in IT-related BAS programs master a variety of technical skills and professional skills needed for a highly technical career.

-If you're interested in learning more about the curriculum or serving on the AppConnect Advisory Board, please send us an email to get started.
+If you're interested in learning more about the curriculum or advising faculty on industry needs, please send us an email to get started.